atom/atom/CONTRIBUTING.md

   to see if a similar issue has already been submitted.
 * Please setup a [profile picture](https://help.github.com/articles/how-do-i-set-up-my-profile-picture)
   to make yourself recognizable and so we can all get to know each other better.

+### Your First Code Contribution

+Unsure where to begin contributing to Atom?
+You can start by looking through these `beginner` and `help-wanted` issues:

+* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
+* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.

+Both issue lists are sorted by total number of comments.
+While not perfect, number of comments is a reasonable proxy for impact a given change will have.

 ### Pull Requests